Skip to content

 What Good Looks Like

-• Time to production: 90 days from assessment to deployment.
+• Time to production: Two weeks from build start to acceptance criteria met.

 • Operational adoption: 100 percent of targeted workflows using the agent within four weeks of go-live.